bstarynk/melt-monitor-2015/README.md

   DSL syntax (like the Lispy *MELT DSL* inside our *MELT plugin*) as text, we want to assist him in constructing ASTs; Old 1980s [MENTOR](https://hal.inria.fr/inria-00076535) system from INRIA (or some Smalltalk systems) is inspirational.
+Notice that the *MELT monitor* is a specialized Web server with *very few* simultaneous users (usually one, in the future a small team working on the same software project, e.g. a dozen of users).

 + provide a persistent machinery to the *MELT system*, that is a long-term store usable by MELT extensions to keep, enhance, and